-WB: Calcutta HC denies permission to Amit Shah’s ‘Rath Yatra’ in Cooch Behar tomorrow
+Calcutta HC denies permission to Amit Shah’s ‘Rath Yatra’, party says will wait for final order

-Kolkata, Dec 6: The Calcutta High Court Thursday denied permission to BJP president Amit Shah's proposed 'Rath Yatra' from Cooch Behar district.
+Kolkata, Dec 6: The Calcutta High Court Thursday denied permission to BJP president Amit Shah's proposed 'Rath Yatra' from Cooch Behar district, after the West Bengal government refused to allow the event saying it may cause communal tension.

-The rally, also called the 'Save Democracy Rally' is of significance to the party in power.
-Amit Shah will flag-off the rally and PM Narendra Modi was expected to deliver a speech in Kolkata.
+The BJP decided to put on hold Shah's proposed rally and the Rath Yatra, saying it will wait for the final order from the high court, which will now hear an appeal by the saffron party on Friday morning.

-The high court ordered that the rath yatra cannot take place till the next date of hearing, January 9, when it would consider reports from the 24 districts through which the rally was to pass.
+Single bench judge Justice Tapabrata Chakraborty directed that the rally stands deferred till the next date of hearing on January 9 and observed that the prayer of BJP for permission for it cannot be granted at this stage.

 Also Read | BJP's Kisan Morcha caught napping on farmers' rally; central leadership wakes them up